Excel VBA MsgBox -11 Examples

 End Sub

 This VBA Excel code creates a MsgBox with Yes and No buttons and assigns the value of the MsgBox constant to the variable.
-If the user clicks Yes, then the code adds a value to cell F7 and shows a message indicating that the value has been added.
+If the user clicks Yes, the code adds a value to F7 and shows a message indicating that the value has been added.

 MsgBox with Yes and No Buttons